 The written examination occurs on a single day and shall last no longer than six hours; three hours in the morning and three hours in the afternoon.
-No notes of any kind can be used during the written examination.
+It is up to the discretion of the committee what notes or other materials may be used during the written examination (typical options include no notes of any kind, a page of notes taken by the student, unlimited notes taken by the student, fully "open book," etc.).
 The oral examination should be taken within two weeks of the written examination, depending on the availability of the committee.